Tentative field trips and meeting dates for 2025 are listed below. Updates and changes are in RED.

 February 12 | SJBAS meeting – “The Keepers of Tradition: Clown Societies in the Casas Grandes and Puebloan Worlds” by Michael Mathiowetz, PhD, Getty Research Institute |

-February 14-17 | Ohkay Owingeh Deer Dance – We will visit Ohkay Owingeh to observe the Noon and Evening dances, Pueblo de San Ildefonso, home of potter Maria Martinez, and other sites in the Santa Fe area.
+February 14-17 | Ohkay Owingeh Deer Dance – CANCELLED due to weather We will visit Ohkay Owingeh to observe the Noon and Evening dances, Pueblo de San Ildefonso, home of potter Maria Martinez, and other sites in the Santa Fe area.
 Hotel.
 Difficulty: Easy.
 Contact Rusty Chamberlain at chambrke@aol.com.
 Sign-up begins Jan.
 1st |

 March 12 | SJBAS meeting – “Adaptive foraging behaviors in the Horn of Africa during the Toba supereruption” by John Kappelman, PhD, Professor Emeritus, University of Texas, Austin |